Evidence > Adi

 In meditating everyone I take on each and every one — to Myself.
 In taking on each and every one, I burn up, in Myself, the egoity of each and every one — thus releasing each one's "karmas", and releasing the "world"-pattern altogether.

 "The Boundless Self-Confession", The Aletheon

-The only way that temporary release from a karmic pattern would also represent permanent liberation from that pattern was if we also understood and lost sympathy with that pattern, and thus would not keep re-knotting ourselves (in that particular way).
+The only way that temporary release from a karmic pattern would also represent permanent liberation from that pattern was if we also understood and lost sympathy with that pattern (or "bad habit"), and thus would not keep re-knotting ourselves (in that particular way).
 Thus, Adi Da's Gift to me had two parts: there was the release from the karma of self-pity in that moment; but — more importantly — there was understanding of, and loss of sympathy with, the pattern.
 It was that second part of His Gift — the Gift of self-understanding — that was the reason I was freed permanently from the pattern.
 That is why Adi Da talks about the potential for "karmas to pass in easy ways",

 but also stresses that "all the karma that must be seen, that must become your responsibility, can be shown to you easily":